Bring Your Own Device Grades 6-12

 User Minimum Expectations

-Devices that meet the specific device requirements in the table below will function with HPA’s essential educational and communication software systems.
-In some cases, students will need to spend a small amount of money on software, though we recommend the use of free software/apps (Gmail, Google Drive, Haiku LMS, etc.) and open-source software when possible.
+Devices that meet the specific device requirements in the table above will function with HPA’s essential educational and communication software systems.
+In some cases, students will need to spend a small amount of money on software, though we recommend the use of free software/apps (Gmail, Google Drive, PowerSchool LMS, etc.) and open-source software when possible.

 We strongly recommend that students purchase an extended warranty for their device at the time of purchase.
 Students can bring their device to the HPA Information Technology Department (IT) for initial diagnosis in the event of malfunction.
 If the problem can be easily fixed within 15 minutes, the IT staff will do so.
 If not, students will be provided with a loaner device for no longer than two weeks and the student/family are responsible for the repair or replacement of the device.
+If the student is a boarder, IT will get his or her computer repaired after receiving parental permission to do so.
 Just like textbooks, notebooks, and other tools for learning, the student owns and is ultimately responsible for the upkeep and usefulness of the device.

 Will HPA provide repair support for my childʻs device?

 HPAʻs Information Technology (IT) team will provide assistance to students to ensure that they can connect to the schoolʻs network and run appropriate and necessary software.

 IT will address issues that require minimal hardware “repair,” i.e., work that can be done in 15 minutes or less.
 When more extensive work is required, IT will provide students with information on where devices can be taken for repair.
 IT will assist boarding students in getting their devices to a service center for repair, if necessary.

 Will my child need to register his/her device for security purposes?